It’s Banned Books Week, and while it’s sad that we need a Banned Books Week, I’m so glad we have it.

-In case you’re new to Banned Books Week, it started in 1982 after the number of books being challenged in schools, bookstores and libraries swelled.
+First, a little history of book banning and why it even has its own special week.
+Banned Books Week was started in 1982 after the number of books being challenged in schools, bookstores and libraries swelled.
 Challenged books are ones that have received requests for removal from, for example, a school, library or bookstore.
 With the number of challenged books getting larger, the American Library Association Office for Intellectual Freedom created a database in 1990 on information about books that have been challenged.
 The database is sourced from media reports as well as the Office’s own challenged books report form.
-They have an annual list of the Top Ten Most Challenged Books from that year, and the current list of 10 books were culled from 323 challenges recorded by the OIF in 2016.
-In previous years, the challenges have totaled more than 500.
+They have an annual list of the Top Ten Most Challenged Books from that year.
+In 2022, the total books challenged was more than 1,200!
+That’s more than four times the number of challenged books just 6 years before.

 You might think, “Hey, with that many challenges, maybe there’s something in this whole banning books thing…” So, here’s my own top 10 list, with reasons why we SHOULD read banned books (or not try to ban them in the first place).